-₩ REGULATION ≪ FUNCTIONS Holds NRI's assets and securities.
-CMN Resolution Holds underlying assets of authorized Depositary Receipt (DR) programs.
-4.373/2014 Registers the NRI's investment flows and updates balances related to the issuance and cancellation of DRs in the Central Bank SISBACEN/Electronic Capital Registration (RDE Portfolio).
-Maintains investors' identification data (registration) and supporting doc- umentation.
-Maintains assets and securities in individualized custody accounts in the name of the final beneficial owners.
-Effects instructions received from the NRI to move assets and securities among custody accounts.
-CVM Instruction 542/2013 Processes corporate actions related to the assets and securities under custody (asset servicing).
-Promotes daily reconciliation of positions held in the custody accounts on behalf of NRIs with those designated by the Central Securities Depository (CSD).
-Effects the registration of liens and/or rights related to the assets and securities under custody.
-Provides the NRIs with monthly statements containing information on their holdings, transfers of securities, and rights, within the period and corporate actions.
+CMN Resolution 4.373/2014 Holds underlying assets of authorized Depositary Receipt (DR) program Registers the NRI's investment flows and updates balances related to issuance and cancellation of DRs in the Central Bank SISBACEN/Electron Capital Registration (RDE Portfolio).
+Maintains investors' identification data (registration) and supporting data umentation.
+Maintains assets and securities in individualized custody accounts in name of the final beneficial owners.
+Effects instructions received from the NRI to move assets and securities. the nic oc- the CMN Resolution 4.373/2014 Registers the NRI's investment flows and updates balances related to issuance and cancellation of DRs in the Central Bank SISBACEN/Electron Capital Registration (RDE Portfolio).
+Maintains investors' identification data (registration) and supporting data umentation.
+Maintains assets and securities in individualized custody accounts in name of the final beneficial owners.
+Effects instructions received from the NRI to move assets and securities. the nic oc- the A.373/2014 Registers the NRI's investment flows and updates balances related to issuance and cancellation of DRs in the Central Bank SISBACEN/Electron Capital Registration (RDE Portfolio).
+Maintains investors' identification data (registration) and supporting data umentation.
+Maintains assets and securities in individualized custody accounts in name of the final beneficial owners.
+Effects instructions received from the NRI to move assets and securities. nic oc- the Capital Registration (RDE Portfolio).
+Maintains investors' identification data (registration) and supporting dumentation.
+Maintains assets and securities in individualized custody accounts in name of the final beneficial owners.
+Effects instructions received from the NRI to move assets and securities. the Maintains investors' identification data (registration) and supporting dumentation.
+Maintains assets and securities in individualized custody accounts in name of the final beneficial owners.
+Effects instructions received from the NRI to move assets and securi the umentation.
+Maintains assets and securities in individualized custody accounts in name of the final beneficial owners.
+Effects instructions received from the NRI to move assets and securi the name of the final beneficial owners.
+Effects instructions received from the NRI to move assets and securi ies among custody accounts.
+JS- CVM Instruction Processes corporate actions related to the assets and securities under compared to the asset securities and asset securities under compared to the asset securities under compared to the asset securities and asset securities and asset securities under compared to the asset securities and asset securities are compared to the asset securities and asset securities are compared to the asset securities and asset securities are compared to the asset securities and asset securities are compared to the asset securities and asset securities are compared to the asset securities are compared to th - Promotes daily reconciliation of positions held in the custody accounts behalf of NRIs with those designated by the Central Securities Deposit (CSD).
+Effects the registration of liens and/or rights related to the assets and curities under custody. se- Provides the NRIs with monthly statements containing information on the holdings, transfers of securities, and rights, within the period and corporactions.
 All the above.
-B3 Central Secu- rities Depository Rules and Proce- In B3 Central Securities Depository's Rules and Procedures, the Local Custodian is the Custody Agent. dures Registers the NRI in B3 centralized registration system, thus creating an individual account for the NRI (B3 account number).
-Maintains the NRI identification data and updates the information periodically or as necessary (Know Your Customer) Law 9.613/1998 (Anti-Money Maintains the registration of assets, securities and positions held by the NRI, as well as related transactions.
-Laundering Law) Maintains internal controls and monitoring capabilities for identifying transactions possibly associated with fraud, money laundering and other financial crimes
+Rules and Proce- In B3 Central Securities Depository's Rules and Procedures, the Local C todian is the Custody Agent.
+USdures Registers the NRI in B3 centralized registration system, thus creating individual account for the NRI (B3 account number). an Maintains the NRI identification data and updates the information periodally or as necessary (Know Your Customer) di- Law 9.613/1998 Maintains the registration of assets, securities and positions held by NRI, as well as related transactions. the Laundering Law) Maintains internal controls and monitoring capabilities for identify transactions possibly associated with fraud, money laundering and ot financial crimes